NOTE: South Korea submitted its NDC update on December 23, 2021.

-In June 2021, South Korea’s ruling party proposed increasing the country’s current 2030 target from a 24.4% reduction to a 40% reduction, below 2017 GHG emission levels.
-While the proposal, if adopted, represents a significant improvement to the country’s 2030 target submitted in December 2020, it is not yet aligned to what is needed globally to be on a Paris Agreement compatible 1.5°C consistent pathway.
-South Korea’s official NDC submission, with its promised strengthened 2030 target, is expected ahead of COP26 in November.
+In October 2021, South Korea announced the intention to increase the country’s previous 2030 target from a 24.4% reduction below 2017 to a 40% reduction below 2018 GHG emission levels.
+While the new target represents a significant improvement to the country’s 2030 target submitted in December 2020, it is not yet aligned to what is needed globally to be on a Paris Agreement compatible 1.5°C consistent pathway.
+South Korea’s official NDC submission, with its promised strengthened 2030 target, is expected during COP26 in November.

-The proposal, if adopted, would significantly strengthen the 2030 target from the 24.4% reduction below 2017 emissions in the December 2020 NDC submission.
-It would further reduce Korea’s emissions in 2030 by 111 MtCO2e compared to the December submission.
+The new target significantly strengthens the 2030 target from the 24.4% reduction below 2017 emissions in the December 2020 NDC submission.
+It reduces Korea’s emissions to 468 MtCO2e in 2030, 72 MtCO2e or 19% lower than the December 2020 submission.
 It would, however, still not be compatible with what would be necessary at a global level to be on a pathway consistent with 1.5°C.

-Our analysis shows South Korea would need to further increase its current 2030 climate target to a 58% reduction below 2017 emissions (equivalent to an absolute national emissions level of 303 MtCO2e excl.
+Our analysis shows South Korea would need to further increase its current 2030 climate target to a 59% reduction below 2018 emissions (equivalent to an absolute national emissions level of 301 MtCO2e excl.
 LULUCF in 2030—within its borders and excluding offsets) for it to be compatible with a 1.5°C pathway and be on track to achieve net zero CO2 in 2050.
-It is important for the South Korean government to consider this benchmark throughout its process of updating its 2030 climate target ahead of COP26.
-CAT is currently in the process of updating its rating methodology.
-Based on the previous CAT rating system, South Korea’s proposed target would not have been 1.5 compatible either.

 South Korea plans to achieve part of its 2030 target through purchasing international credits and increasing the LULUCF sink.
-The 2020 NDC provides that “the updated target also includes an increased share of domestic reduction,” but lacks further specifics.
-As the NDC proposal also, similarly, lacks specifics, for this analysis we assume that the contribution of LULUCF and international credits remain the same as in the 2030 Roadmap (i.e. a reduction of 4.5% below 2030 BAU emissions or 39 MtCO2e); and estimate that South Korea’s domestic reduction target (excl.
-LULUCF) is 467 MtCO2e by 2030.
+The 2020 NDC provides that “the updated target also includes an increased share of domestic reduction,” but lacked further specifics.
+The announced NDC from October 2021 clarifies that 33.5 MtCO2e shall be met through reductions overseas.
+As a result, CAT estimates South Korea’s domestic target to be at 501 MtCO2e in 2030, excl. emissions from LULUCF.

 Global Warming Potential (GWP) values